RCOSDP/RDM-cli/README.md

 osf_token = <Your Personal Access Token>
 osf_api_url = http://localhost:8000/v2/
 ```

+##### Required scopes of the token:
+From all publicly documented scopes, please select:
+- `osf.full_write` : View and edit all information associated with this account, including for private projects.

 #### Optional configuration
 - `SSL certificate verify` is required in Production environment.
   It is set `True` as default in the `constants.py`